Employer Sponsored Visas

 -

-Short-Term Stream: For occupations on the Short-Term Skilled Occupation List (STSOL), allowing applicants to stay in Australia for up to two years (or up to four years if an international trade agreement applies).
-Pathway to permanent residency after two years.
+Short-Term Stream: For occupations on the Short-Term Skilled Occupation List (STSOL), allowing applicants to stay for up to two years (or four years if covered by an international trade agreement).
+A pathway to permanent residence may be available after two years.

 -

-Medium-Term Stream: For critical skills occupations on the Medium and Long-Term Strategic Skills List (MLTSSL), allowing workers to stay for up to four years, with a pathway to permanent residency after two years.
+Medium-Term Stream: For critical skills occupations on the Medium and Long-Term Strategic Skills List (MLTSSL), allowing stays of up to four years with a permanent residency visa pathway after two years.

 -